 Coordinator Genevieve Dwyer Opens in new window

 Description From 2018 students should take 401106 - Paediatric Physiotherapy.
-This unit aims to prepare the student as a competent entry-level practitioner in paediatric physiotherapy.
+This subject aims to prepare the student as a competent entry-level practitioner in paediatric physiotherapy.
 It focuses on understanding the changes which occur from infancy to maturity and the impact of congenital or acquired conditions, or lifestyle diseases causing dysfunction.
 Clinical and ethical reasoning and family-centred practice are both stressed.
 The approach will also emphasise the role of physiotherapy within inter-professional teams to prepare for different work settings (acute care, rehabilitation and/or community).
-The unit integrates prior learning from previous years (especially units related to neurology musculoskeletal and cardiopulmonary physiotherapy and exercise rehabilitation).
+The subject integrates prior learning from previous years (especially subjects related to neurology musculoskeletal and cardiopulmonary physiotherapy and exercise rehabilitation).

 School Health Sciences

 Students must be enrolled in 4662 Bachelor of Health Science/Master of Physiotherapy, 4667 Master of Physiotherapy or 4668 Bachelor of Health Science (Honours)/Master of Physiotherapy

 On successful completion of this subject, students should be able to:

 - Outline typical growth and development from birth to adolescence; and discuss the occurrence of variations in typical development and possible reasons for these.

 - Describe the potential impact of atypical growth and development on the skeletal, respiratory and/or neurological system of a child with congenital or acquired condition.

 - Identify the potential psychosocial impact of illness, disease and/or disability on a child, their family and the community contexts.